Documentation Index

 Adding More Columns (Custom Attributes)

 The table shows built-in columns (name, email, phone, labels, dates) plus one column per custom attribute.
-To add more columns:
+To add more columns:- Create attributes in Settings > Attributes (see the Creating Attributes section).

 - After saving an attribute, it appears as a new column option in the contacts table.
 Open the View menu and ensure the new attribute column is visible and in the order you want.